+?
 Can you describe a time when you had to step out in faith?
 What happened?

-Read Out Loud: Example of Faith in the Old Testament - The Story of Abraham several promises to Abraham, including the promise of blessing, land, and many descendants.
+Example of Faith in the Old Testament - The Story of Abraham

+When we think about examples of faith in the Bible, Abraham often comes to mind.
+In Genesis, God called Abraham to leave his land and people, and everything that was familiar to him.
+God also made several promises to Abraham, including the promise of blessing, land, and many descendants.
 Abraham and his wife Sarah were both beyond child-bearing age at the time, so the thought of one descendant, let alone many, seemed impossible.
 But "Abraham believed the Lord and it was credited to him as righteousness" (Genesis 15:6).
 And in the New Testament Paul explains that "Abraham grew strong in his faith, giving glory to God, being fully convinced that God was able to do what he had promised.
 This is why it was credited to him as righteousness" (Romans 4:20-22).